Plan a Trip to Cuba with Seniors, They'll Love It

 Instead of dealing with cumbersome connections, or figuring out how to enter Cuba via another country, fly directly into Cuba.
 This will eliminate unnecessary stress on your travel plans.

 Organize Disability Options

-If you are traveling with someone who needs a wheelchair or other special needs, be sure to organize this when booking your flight.
-Many flight portals have options for assistance with the flying process, whether it be help through security, or a wheelchair to the gate.
+If you are traveling with someone who needs a wheelchair or who has other special needs, be sure to organize this when booking your flight.
+Many flight portals have options for assistance with the flying process, whether it be help through security or a wheelchair to the gate.

-Be sure to look into this when booking your flight so these accommodations are waiting for you when you arrive at the airport.
+Be sure to look into this when booking your flight so these accommodations are ready for you when you arrive at the airport.

 Explain That the Airport in Havana is Chaotic

 After a long day of travel, the first thing everyone wants to do is take a nap.
 Unfortunately, with the way things are organized at the Havana airport, it is going to be a while before you make it to your lodgings.

 Make sure everyone is aware before you land that getting through customs and baggage claim is going to take a long time.
 The airport has always been disorganized, but with the recent influx of tourists, the staff truly cannot handle this many travelers.
 Be prepared to hangout at the airport for a while.